-More companies get into businesses of Black History Month
+More companies get into the business of Black History Month

 Ezinne Kwubiri, H&M’s head of inclusion and diversity for North America, said she notices more companies publicly marking Black History Month, but “the next thing is to challenge them to do more during the year.”
 The Carter collection, for instance, will be a long-term collaboration, she said.

-“Let’s not make this about one month of recognition,” said Kwubiri, who was hired to her position following an uproar two years ago when H&M featured a black child model wearing a “monkey in the jungle” T-shirt on its website in the U.K.
+“Let’s not make this about one month of recognition,” said Kwubiri, who was hired to her position after an uproar two years ago when H&M featured a Black child model wearing a “monkey in the jungle” T-shirt on its website in the U.K.

 While companies have been marking Black History Month for years, the events are getting bigger, and more brands are joining in, seeking to connect with increasingly diverse generations of consumers.

 Target launched its Black History Month assortments five years ago.
 This year, the retailer tripled the number of U.S. stores carrying the assortment to 700.
-Melanie Gatewood, director of multicultural merchandise, said Target was able to tap into black-owned businesses that it has been working with for years.
+Melanie Gatewood, director of multicultural merchandise, said Target was able to tap into Black-owned businesses that it has been working with for years.

-Nike launched a special edition sneaker 15 years ago for Black History month with the pan-African colors.
-This year, it has an entire collection modeled by young black leaders including artist Shani Crowe and McKinley Nelson, founder of Project sWish, a Chicago foundation dedicated to inner city youths.
+Nike launched a special edition sneaker 15 years ago for Black History Month with the pan-African colors.
+This year, it has an entire collection modeled by young Black leaders including artist Shani Crowe and McKinley Nelson, founder of Project sWish, a Chicago foundation dedicated to inner city youths.

-Michaels, the arts and crafts retailer, has a collection of black heritage products this year, a project that originated with its African American and black employee resource group.
+Michaels, the arts and crafts retailer, has a collection of Black heritage products this year, a project that originated with its African American and Black employee resource group.
 The products include ribbons in the pan-African colors, posters, totes and pins.
-Davette Angelo, a merchandising product manager, said the team made sure to include products “for the enthusiast who wants to celebrate black culture all year long.”
+Davette Angelo, a merchandising product manager, said the team made sure to include products “for the enthusiast who wants to celebrate Black culture all year long.”

 “A major part of avoiding missteps is being authentic in anything you do,” Angelo said, adding that he and designer Sharae Averhart “pulled on our experiences and backgrounds to put this collection together.”